Thousand Talents Plan: Conflict of interest and fraud allegations

 Some Thousand Talents Plan Professors have reported fraud in the program including misappropriated grant funding, poor accommodations, and violations of research ethics.
+Concerns were raised because some TTP contracts contain non-disclosure agreements that forbid informing the home university or home government of the award.
 Dismissals due to undisclosed connections to the TTP have taken place.
+In 2019, executives and researchers at the H. Lee Moffitt Cancer Center & Research Institute resigned following scrutiny into their links with the TTP.
 Individuals who receive either of China's two top academic awards, the Thousand Talents Professorship and the Changjiang (Yangtze River) Scholar award, have become targets for recruitment by China's wealthiest universities so frequently that the Ministry of Education issued notices in both 2013 and 2017 discouraging Chinese universities from recruiting away top talent from one another.

+Effectiveness assessments

+Evaluations of the program's efficacy and impact have been mixed.
+Although the program has successfully attracted top international talent to China, its efficacy in retaining these talented individuals has been questioned, with many of the most talented scientists willing to spend short periods in China but unwilling to abandon their tenured positions at major Western universities.
+A study published in 2023 concluded that the scholars were on average in the top 15% of productivity (albeit not top caliber) caliber and outperformed overseas peers in last-authored publications because of better access to resources in China.